All Episodes

 You know, Bush has acted with class and maturity in his retirement.

-Obama is classless, childish, baby, spoiled brat baby, and immature.
+Obama is classless, childish, baby, spoiled brat baby and immature.

-And he is a he's a cheap shot character assassin.
+And he's a cheap shot character assassin.

 That's what Obama is.